Evolutionary dynamics in repeated optional games: Results

-Beyond the model we considered above, we also investigate repeated optional PGGs with possible failures of opting out, where individuals who intend to drop out from the interaction may fail to do so and instead keep implementing its previous action (see Fig.~\ref{fig:risk}a for illustrations).
+\paragraph{Repeated optional PGGs with failures of opting out.} Beyond the basic model, we also investigate repeated optional PGGs with possible failures of opting out, where individuals who intend to drop out from the interaction may fail to do so and instead stick to its previous action (see Fig.~\ref{fig:risk}a for illustrations).
 We denote the probability of such failure as $\alpha \in [0,1]$.
-When $\alpha = 0$, it means that individuals can freely opt out of the interaction, which reduces to the previous model.
+When $\alpha = 0$, it means that individuals can freely opt out of the interaction, which reduces to the basic model.
 When $\alpha = 1$, individuals will always fail to opt out and the game becomes compulsory.
 When $\alpha \in (0,1)$, there is always a positive probability that individuals fail to opt out.
 This describes a situation where the action of opt-out takes a delayed effect or opting out of the interaction becomes restricted.
-In this case, it seems that such kind of failure may inhibit the evolution of cooperation since individuals are not able to eschew the state of mutual defection timely.
-Counterintuitively, our simulation results reveal that the evolution of cooperation is robust to a wide range of $\alpha$, and the level of cooperation only starts to fall when $\alpha > 0.99$, namely, when it is very much likely that individuals will fail to opt out (see Fig.~\ref{fig:risk}b).
+Intuitively, it is expected that the cooperation rate will decrease as $\alpha$ increases in a steady way.
+Counterintuitively, our simulation results reveal that the cooperation rate drops gradually (and remains at a high level) when $\alpha<0.9$ but substantially as $\alpha>0.9$ (see Fig.~\ref{fig:risk}b).
+This means that the collapse of cooperation only becomes prominent when it is very much likely that individuals will fail to opt out.